wp-plugins/plugin-organizer/readme.txt

 3. Post edit page example with disable plugins meta box.

 == Changelog ==

+= 0.8.3 =
+Fixing a bug with globaly disabled plugins not being enabled on individual posts Fixing bug with version number not updating when plugin is updated.

 = 0.8.2 =
 Fixing wrong version number on plugins page.